Latin American Studies

-The papers of the Nobel Prize-winning Mexican poet Octavio Paz (1914-1998) contain, among other things, his correspondence with his English translator (and former editor of University of Texas Press) Lysander Kemp, in which Paz energetically debates word choice and syntax.
-The Paz collection also contains typescripts of several of Paz's most important essays in the original Spanish, and in-depth business correspondence and corrected galley proofs surrounding the 1976 translation of his book of essays on poets, The Siren and the Seashell.
+Nobel Prize-winning Mexican poet Octavio Paz's (1914-1998) collaboration with his English translator (and former editor of University of Texas Press) Lysander Kemp, contains correspondence, and translations.
+The Kemp/Paz collection also contains typescripts of several of Paz's most important essays in the original Spanish, in-depth business correspondence and corrected galley proofs surrounding the 1976 translation of his book of essays on poets, The Siren and the Seashell.

-Collection of author and philanthropist Edward Larocque Tinker includes books, art, and artifacts concerning South America with special emphasis on life in the Argentine Pampas region.
-The Nicolas Acosta collection of Bolivian documents form a part of the collection.
+The collection of author and philanthropist Edward Larocque Tinker includes books, art, photography including images of the Mexican Revolution, and artifacts concerning South America and Mexico with special emphasis on life in the Argentine Pampas region.
+The Nicolas Acosta collection of Bolivian documents forms a part of this collection.

 The Ransom Center Art Collection has three works by the renowned Frida Kahlo (1907-1954): Self-Portrait with Thorn Necklace and Hummingbird, Still Life (with Parrot and Fruit), and Diego y Yo, a sketch of herself with her husband, the artist Diego Rivera (1886-1957), who is himself represented by Portrait of Jean Cocteau, 3 Mexican Market Scenes, and Una Niña Con Muñeca (Little Girl With Doll).